KhalidReda01/The-Complete-JavaScript-Course-From-Zero-to-Expert/02-Fundamentals-Part-2/starter/Lecture 17 Looping Arrays Breaking and Continuing.md

 }
 console.log(ages);

-// continue and break
+// continue and break this is the hard confusing one at first
-// continue is to exit the iteration of the loop and continue to the next one
+// continue is to exit the current iteration of the loop and continue to the next one
 // break is used to completely terminate the whole loop console.log("--- only Stirngs ---");
 for (let i = 0; i < khalidArray.length; i++) {